Eric Low

-Eric Low Siak Meng (刘锡明 (劉錫明, Líu Xī Míng); 1948 – 3 January 2023) was a Singaporean politician who was a member of the People's Action Party (PAP).
-He was also a general manager.
-He contested the Hougang Single Member Constituency (Hougang SMC) in both the 2001 Singapore general election and the 2006 general election, losing both times to Low Thia Khiang from Workers' Party.
+Eric Low Siak Meng (刘锡明 (劉錫明, Líu Xī Míng); 1948 – 3 January 2023) was a Singaporean politician and a general manager.
+Formerly a member of the People's Action Party (PAP), he decided not to contest for the 2011 general election.

 Political career

-Senior Minister Goh Chok Tong was tasked with the "special assignment" of helping Low win Hougang in the 2006 general elections, along with Sitoh Yih Pin, the PAP candidate for opposition-held Potong Pasir Single Member Constituency.
-Low and Sitoh were promised more latitude in the Parliament and freedom from being subjected to the party whip if he won Hougang SMC.
-Despite this boost from the ruling party, Low still failed to secure a win in the general election.
+Goh Chok Tong was tasked with the "special assignment" of helping Low win Hougang Single Member Constituency in the 2006 general elections, along with Sitoh Yih Pin, the PAP candidate for Potong Pasir Single Member Constituency.
+Low and Sitoh were promised more latitude in the Parliament and freedom from being subjected to the party whip if he won Hougang Single Member Constituency.

+He contested the Hougang Single Member Constituency in both the 2001 Singapore general election and the 2006 general election, losing both times to Low Thia Khiang from Workers' Party.

 In 2011, Low announced that he would not contest Hougang SMC in the coming general election.